UoMResearchIT/docker-introduction-archive/episodes/introduction.Rmd

 to the rescue!
 Containers provide a way to package up software dependencies and access to resources such as files and communications networks in a uniform manner.

-### What is a Container?
+## What is a Container?
 What is Docker?

-[Docker][Docker] is a tool that allows you to build what are called "containers."
+[Docker](https://www.docker.com/) is a tool that allows you to build what are called "containers."
 It's not the only tool that can create containers, but is the one we've chosen for this workshop.
 But what *is* a container?